Agha Mohammad Khan Qajar: Military

 Agha Mohammad Shah was more of a military leader than politician, and was known for his determined sovereignty, instead of a charismatic one.
 His military prowess was highly noticeable—Malcolm's evaluation, which was written some years after his death, says the following: "His army was inured to fatigue, and regularly paid; he had introduced excellent arrangement into all its Departments, and his known severity occasioned the utmost alacrity and promptness in the execution of orders, and had he lived a few more years, it is difficult to conjecture the progress of his arms."

 The Scottish traveller James Baillie Fraser also says the following thing about him: "Agha Mohammad had likewise the talent of forming good and brave troops.
 His active and ambitious disposition kept his army constantly engaged; and they acquired a veteran hardihood and expertness, that rendered them superior to any other Asiatic troops."

 Construction

 Agha Mohammad Shah did not construct or repair much during his reign, due to the campaigns and battles which occupied his time.
-In Tehran, he ordered the creation of a mosque named the Masjid-e Shah (meaning "the Shah's mosque"), while in Mashhad he ordered the reparation of the Imam Reza shrine.
+In Tehran, he ordered the creation of a mosque named the Masjed-e Shah (meaning "the Shah's mosque"), while in Mashhad he ordered the reparation of the Imam Reza shrine.
 In Astarabad, he repaired (or fortified) the walls, emptied the ditch, built several buildings, one of them being a palace for the governor.
 Furthermore, he also improved the overall condition of the city.
-He did something similar in Babol, Ashraf and Sari.
+He did something similar in Babol, Ashraf, and Sari.
 Of all these constructions and reparations, his best and most lasting achievement is debatably making Tehran his capital, which to this day is the country's capital and largest city.